Oliver Tomkins

-Oliver Stratford Tomkins (9 June 1908 – 29 October 1992) was an Anglican Bishop of Bristol in the third quarter of the 20th century.
+Oliver Stratford Tomkins (9 June 1908 – 29 October 1992) was a British bishop in the Church of England.
+He was a Bishop of Bristol and an author.

 Early life and education

-Born into an ecclesiastical family – his father was Leopold Charles Fellows Tomkins (a priest) – Tomkins was educated at Trent College and Christ's College, Cambridge.
+Tompkins was born into an ecclesiastical family and his father was the Reverend Leopold Charles Fellows Tomkins.
+Tomkins was educated at Trent College and Christ's College, Cambridge.

-Ecclesiastical career
+Ordained ministry

 He was made a deacon on Michaelmas 1935 (29 September) and ordained a priest the Michaelmas following (20 September 1936) — both times by Henry Wilson, Bishop of Chelmsford, at Chelmsford Cathedral, after which he was assistant curate of St Mary, Prittlewell.
 From 1940 to 1945, he was vicar of Holy Trinity, Millhouses.
-In 1945, he became Secretary of the World Council of Churches.
-In 1952 he was appointed Warden of Lincoln Theological College and a Canon at Lincoln Cathedral.
+In 1945, he became secretary of the World Council of Churches.
+In 1952 he was appointed warden of Lincoln Theological College and a canon at Lincoln Cathedral.

 Tomkins was appointed to the episcopate in 1959 as the Bishop of Bristol and consecrated a bishop on 6 January 1959, by Geoffrey Fisher, Archbishop of Canterbury, at Westminster Abbey; a post he held for 16 years until his retirement on 1 October 1975.